pngwn/MDsveX/packages/svast/README.md

 This AST implements the [Unist](https://github.com/syntax-tree/unist) spec.
 I think.
 All node types that implement a unique interface are camelCased and prefixed with `svelte`.
 I have inlined the unist nodes that `svast` extends for reference but the canonical documentation in the unist repo should be prefered.

+This AST seeks to be language agnostic and has no opinion on the contents of any expression.
+Some Svelte syntax is impossible to parse in a language agnostic way, this specification does not conern itself with this problem right now.

 ## Base Unist Nodes

 I have prefixed these with `Unist` for clarity.
 See [the actual spec](https://github.com/syntax-tree/unist)